Nguyễn Phú Trọng: Early life and career

 Nguyễn Phú Trọng was born in Đông Hội Commune, Đông Anh district of Hanoi, in 1944.
 His official biography gives his family background only as "average peasant".
-He studied philology and earned his Bachelor degree in philology at Vietnam National University, Hanoi, from 1963 to 1967.
+He studied philology and earned his bachelor's degree in philology at Vietnam National University, Hanoi, from 1963 to 1967.
 Trọng joined the Communist Party of Vietnam on 19 December 1967.

 Trọng worked for the Tạp chí Cộng Sản (Communist Review), the theoretical and political agency of the Communist Party of Vietnam (formerly the Labor Party) in the periods of 1968–1973, 1976–1981 and 1983–1996.
 From 1973 to 1976, he underwent a political-economic post-graduate course at the High-level Nguyễn Ái Quốc Party School (now the Hồ Chí Minh National Academy of Politics and Public Administration).
 From 1991 to 1996, he served as the editor-in-chief of the Tạp chí Cộng Sản.
 Trọng went to the Soviet Union in 1981 to study at the Academy of Sciences and received a Candidate of Sciences degree in history in 1983.
-In 1992, Nguyen Phu Trong was promoted to Associate Professor and in 2002 was promoted to Professor.
+In 1992, Nguyễn Phú Trọng was promoted to Associate Professor and in 2002 was promoted to Professor.

 From 1998 to 2001, Trọng was the Vice Chairman of the Central Theoretical Council of the Communist Party of Vietnam, then becoming the chairman of the Theoretical Council until 2006.
 Trọng was a member of the party's Central Committee from January 1994, the party's Politburo from December 1997 and deputy to the National Assembly from May 2002.
-From January 2000 to June 2006, Trọng was secretary of the party's Executive Committee of Hanoi, the de facto head of the city authority.
+From January 2000 to June 2006, Trọng was secretary of the party's executive committee of Hanoi, the de facto head of the city authority.
 On 26 June 2006, Trọng was elected as the Chairman of the National Assembly.
 During this period, he was elected secretary of the party organization in the National Assembly and member of the Council for Defence and Security.